NeuralMMO/beta/rst/game_wiki.rst

  - Range beats Mage
  - Mage beats Melee

+In a given tick, multiple enemy Agents can attack a single Agent.
+That Agent can only attack one opponent.

    .. tab-set::

-      .. tab-item:: Choosing an attack style
+      .. tab-item:: Choosing attack style

-         The attacker always has an advantage in that they can select the skill strong against the target's            main skill.
-However, the defender can immediately retaliate in the same manner.
-Additionally, a                combat style in which an agent has a higher level and better equipment may outperform one with only            the effectiveness multiplier.
+         The attacker always has an advantage.
+They can select the skill strong against the target's            main skill.
+This multiplies the effectiveness of their attach.
+However, the defender can immediately retaliate in the same way.
+         An agent whose combat style has a higher level and better equipment may outperform an attacker who only benefits from the attack dominance effectiveness multiplier.

       .. tab-item:: Armor